Cromarty: Transport

 Historically most travel to Cromarty would have been by ship: ferries connected the town with Invergordon, and Cromarty's post continued to arrive by boat into the 20th century.
 The historic ferry route between Cromarty and Nigg was served until 2009 by Britain's smallest vehicle ferry, the Cromarty Rose.
 The Cromarty Rose was sold in 2009 and replaced for the 2011 season by a new four-car ferry called the Cromarty Queen, which continued the service from 2011 to 2014.
 After a year with no ferry in 2015, new operators, Highland Ferries, were awarded the ferry contract and re-commenced the regular service between Cromarty and Nigg with the Renfrew Rose running from June to September, from 8:00 a.m. to 6:00 p.m. daily, once again offering a direct route North from the Black Isle.

 Education

-Cromarty has a small primary school named Cromarty Primary School with around 50 students.
+Cromarty has a small primary school named Cromarty Primary School with around 50 pupils.
 The University of Aberdeen Department of Zoology Lighthouse Field Station is based in Cromarty.